 - The gender of the person assigned at birth

-In addition, a person can be charged with a DUI if they are found to be under the influence of drugs.
-California law prohibits impaired driving through the use of illegal drugs, prescribed medications, or marijuana.
-Illegal drugs can consist of substances like heroin or cocaine, while prescribed medications may include over-the-counter sleep aids.
+In addition, a person can be charged with drunk driving if they are found to be under the influence of drugs.
+State law and the California Penal Code prohibit impaired driving through the use of illegal drugs, prescribed medications, or marijuana.

 How Do California DUI Laws Apply to Private Property?

-The issue of private property and DUI laws can be complex.
-The practical interpretation of the above laws allows police officers to enforce DUI laws on lands and roads other than a highway.
-In fact, a person could be off-roading or driving around a private parking lot.
+The practical interpretation of state law allows law enforcement to enforce DUI laws on lands and roads other than a highway.
+In fact, a person could be off-roading, driving around a private parking lot, or even operating an electric golf cart on community property.

 The private land or road must meet some criteria.
-For example, private land must be accessible to the public.
-In addition, the land or road must not be within the owner’s immediate control.
+For example, private land must be accessible to the public, such as business parking lots or apartment building lots.

-Motorists may be charged and arrested for a DUI outside a nightclub, restaurant, store, or any number of privately owned organizations.
-If you have been arrested for driving under the influence on private property recently, a DUI defense attorney in California may be able to help.
-Contact a Los Angeles DUI Attorney to discuss the details of your case.
+If you have been arrested for driving under the influence on private property recently, a DUI defense attorney or criminal defense attorney in Los Angeles may be able to help.
+Contact a Los Angeles DUI attorney to discuss the details of your case and possible defense strategy.

-Are the DUI Penalties the Same if You Are Arrested on Private Property?
+Are the DUI Penalties the Same if You are Arrested on Private Property?

-The location of the DUI arrests has no effect on the penalties associated with the crime.
+The location of DUI arrests has no effect on the criminal penalties associated with the crime.
 Driving under the influence is a serious violation in California, whether or not it is the first offense.
-A person charged with a DUI is subject to strict punishment.

 California DUI Penalty Overview